hipe/tmx/slicer/doc/issues/137-workflow-patterns.md

 value. indeed we have written as much *maybe* in the commit messages long ago.

-HOWEVER we now have a stronger rational for a different suggested order:
+HOWEVER we now have a stronger rationale for a different suggested order:

 ### the counter-intuitive order (that's actually pro-optimal) is: